AutoFlowResearch/SmartPeak/docs/guide/tutorials/Non-targeted_LC-MSMS_DDA_analysis_with_Thermo_Orbitrap.rst

 #.
 Defining the workflow in SmartPeak

-For LC-MS/MS-SRM Standards analysis, the following steps are saved into the ``workflow.csv`` file.
+For LC-MS/MS-DDA transition library generation analysis, the following steps are saved into the ``workflow.csv`` file.
 Alternatively, steps can be replaced, added or deleted direclty from SmartPeakGUI.
 A detailed explanation of each command step can be found in :ref:`Workflow Commands`.

-	.. list-table:: workflow_LCMSSRM_Standards.csv
+	.. list-table:: workflow_LCMS_DDA_transition.csv
 	  :header-rows: 1

 	  * - workflow_step
 	  * - LOAD_RAW_DATA
-	  * - MAP_CHROMATOGRAMS
+	  * - PICK_3D_FEATURES
-	  * - PICK_MRM_FEATURES
+	  * - SEARCH_SPECTRUM_MS1
-	  * - CHECK_FEATURES
+	  * - MERGE_FEATURES_MS1
-	  * - SELECT_FEATURES
+	  * - EXTRACT_SPECTRA_NON_TARGETED
-	  * - CALCULATE_CALIBRATION
+	  * - SEARCH_SPECTRUM_MS2
-	  * - STORE_QUANTITATION_METHODS
+	  * - MERGE_FEATURES_MS2
-	  * - QUANTIFY_FEATURES
+	  * - CONSTRUCT_TRANSITIONS_LIST
 	  * - STORE_FEATURES

 	The calibration curve for each transition's quantitation method can be inspected after all workflow steps have been run, to do so please click on view and then "Calibrators".
 From the menu select ser-L.ser-L_1.Light as ``component`` to plot its concentration curves within the given concentration range as shown below:

 	.. image:: ../images/calibrators.png